-References: Kuna, Daily Mail, Express Tribune, CNN, Reuters, The News (Pakistan), The Nation (Pakistan), The Guardian, AFP, Al Jazeera, Associated Press, Dawn, Sky News, New York Times, The News (Pakistan)
+References: Kuna, Daily Mail, Express Tribune, CNN, Reuters, The News (Pakistan), The Nation (Pakistan), The Guardian, AFP, Al Jazeera, Associated Press, Dawn, Sky News, New York Times, The News (Pakistan), Bureau

 ♦ 1-18 reported killed

 Al Qaeda’s effective number two, Abu Yahya al-Libi, was killed as the CIA continued with a tempo of strikes not seen in Pakistan for over a year.
 The Islamabad government once again condemned the attacks as ‘illegal’ and urged the US to stop.
-Drones struck at 5am in North Waziristan, killing up to 18 people as a militant compound and a vehicle were hit.
+Drones struck at 5am in North Waziristan, killing up to 18 people as a house and some vehicles were hit.
 US and Taliban figures confirmed the following day that al-Libi had died in the attack.
 Some reports claimed that al Qaeda was now so degraded in Pakistan that there was no natural successor to succeed al-Libi.
 White House spokesman Jay Carney said of his death:

 His death is part of the degradation that has been taking place to core al-Qaida during the past several years and that degradation has depleted the ranks to such an extent that there’s no clear successor.